-- = $((((Cl^- target enrichment (mg/L) Stream Q (L/s))$ - 60)/(injection rate (mL/min)) 58.44247/35.4527) - Volume of Tracer Solution (L) - 5.
-Weigh out the amount calculated and dissolve the salt in tap water in a small container, as needed (i.e., a liter bottle or a 4-L jug).
-Ensure the tracer is completely dissolved.
-If you estimate your discharge for calculations, take extra salt into the field with you in case your estimates where low and you need more salt. - 6.
+- a.
+Scales used in the field are considerably less accurate than those used in the lab- Rather than weigh salt in the field.
+Pre-weight discrete amounts of the conservative tracer in the lab so can adjust conservative tracer mass in the field as needed. - 6.
 Record the amount of salt added in the Reaeration mobile application. - 7.
 Confirm that you have newly evacuated gas vials from a gas laboratory.
 Vials should be < 2 months old and should not have any water in them. - 8.
 Ensure stopcocks for syringes are intact, these can develop hairline fractures over time. - 9.
-Charge two gel-cell batteries OVERNIGHT. - 10.
+Charge 8 V batteries OVERNIGHT.
+The pump manufacturer suggests using 8V batteries with the pump.
+You may need to wire four 8 V batteries in parallel in order to maintain pump speeds throughout the experiment.
+See pump trouble shooting tips (D.4 Troubleshooting).
+12 V batteries are not suggested because they can decrease the life of the pump. - 10.
 Check the battery life of the handheld and logging probes.
 Calibrate the conductivity handheld meter (make sure entire probe, including the 2 black holes at the top, is completely immersed).
 Logging conductivity probes do not need to be calibrated, but should be validated against hand held measurements occasionally.
 Submit a trouble ticket if probes are not reading correctly. - a.
 Set logging probes to begin logging (10 second intervals) on the reaeration field day.
 Ensure temperature is set to Celsius.
 Note: Probes should be logging prior to placing them in the stream.
-You can set the loggers to start on a delay, but we want them logging before they injection starts so that we can get a good background reading.
+You can set the loggers to start on a delay, but we want them logging before the injection starts so that we can get a good background reading.
 See user manual for calibration and usage instructions.
-Update firmware, as needed. - 11.
-Label $(1 2^{-5}/8)$ all gas vials and conservative tracer bottles (60 mL HDPE). - a.
-Gas: - \triangle - Sample IDs: SITE.viaIID.YYYYMMDD.GAS where site is 4 letter SITE code, viaIID corresponds to 2-digit syringe number (01-20), and date (YYYYMMDD).
+Update firmware, as needed. - b.
+If you are completing a slug in the spring and your site has very fast travel times (<10 min), set the HOBOs to log every second. - 11.
+Label all gas vials and conservative tracer bottles (60 mL HDPE) with a human-readable label and apply Type I barcodes. - a.
+Gas Vials (20): - 1) Sample IDs: SITE.vialID.YYYYMMDD.GAS, where site is 4 letter SITE code, viaIID corresponds to 2-digit syringe number (01-20), and date (YYYYMMDD).
+(Ex.
+Red Butte Creek, Station 2, Sample 06 on May 14 2014 is REDB.06.20140514.GAS).